-Supreme Court nominee Gorsuch stakes out independence from Trump
+Gorsuch says he would have no problem ruling against Trump

 Gorsuch also declined to offer his view on whether cases on gun rights, the right to a lawyer in a criminal case, religious rights and the ruling tipping the 2000 presidential election to Republican George W. Bush were correctly decided.

-Gorsuch, wearing a navy blue suit and a purple tie, shook hands with supporters and senators as he arrived in the committee room.
-Grassley said the hearing could last about 10 hours, with all the committee members getting to question him.
+Grassley said Tuesday’s session could last 10 hours, with all the committee members getting to question him.

-Before the hearing resumed on Tuesday, about 60 Gorsuch supporters rallied on the sidewalk outside the Senate office building, many from a student anti-abortion movement carrying signs saying, “We don’t need Planned Parenthood,” referring to the women’s healthcare provider that performs abortions.
+Gorsuch hesitated when Feinstein asked him about his work on detainee issues and torture while working in Bush’s Justice Department in 2005.
+She said that in a document showing a set of talking points from November 2005 asking whether aggressive interrogation techniques yielded any valuable information, Gorsuch had written in the margin, “Yes.”

-In his opening statement to the panel on Monday, Gorsuch defended his judicial record, emphasizing the need for “neutral and independent judges to apply the law.”
+She asked Gorsuch what information he had that aggressive interrogation techniques were effective.
+“I have to see the document, I don’t recall,” Gorsuch said, his brow furrowed.